 These are roomy clothes, but not the exaggerated over-sized shapes of some follow-the-trend houses, or those that deliberately churn out the anti-fit.
 That they are a-cultural and a-historical give them a decidedly contemporary power.
 We are particularly drawn to those pieces that can transform from bag to clothes and from clothes to other clothes.
 Or capes that can do so many different things.
 Versatility should be the new black!
 Even the menswear has an undefinable adaptability to them, being so gender-neutral.
 Captivating too are the dresses that really evoke the OG Kenzo—boat-necked, and seemingly cut flat and joined as if two rectangles (or three), or those quilted, full-skirted coat-dresses that hint at distant lands than familiar cities.
 If Zhang Yimou’s 1993 film The Story of Qiu Ju (秋菊打官司) were to be remade in a more fashionable setting, these could be what whoever shall play Gong Li’s role would wear.
 How delightful that would be.

 It’s been a year like no other.
 And one we can’t wait to put behind us.
 Fashion, too, has been going through a tough time, with no one—not even captains of the industry—knowing where it is really heading.
 It’s actually a good year to be thinking about it.
 Or, reading.
 We know many of you have.
-In these past twenty four months—quite a few spent in lockdown—we have enjoyed the second highest readership since our inception in 2013.
+In these past twelve months—quite a few spent in lockdown—we have enjoyed the second highest readership since our inception in 2013.
 We like to thank you for your unwavering support and for continuing to believe that SOTD can be enjoyably perused.
 From all of us here, a better and healthier 2021 to you.

 If you like inexpensive Japan-based brands, Uniqlo isn’t the only oneavailable here